Top reasons for cart abandonment and how to address them

 Eight reasons for cart abandonment and what you can do about it

-As more payment options become available, some customers may strongly prefer a particular payment method.
-The Federal Reserve found that 29% of customers preferred debit cards, 28% credit cards, 20% cash, and 11% direct payments.
-That leaves 12% for alternative payment methods.
+As more payment options become available, customers increasingly favor specific methods.
+In the United States, for instance, The Federal Reserve found that 29% of customers preferred debit cards, 28% credit cards, 20% cash, and 11% direct payments.
+That leaves 12% for alternative payment methods, like digital wallets and Buy Now, Pay Later.

-In contrast, 35% of online purchases are paid for via cash on delivery in Thailand.
-Just 25% are paid by card.
-This stark contrast shows the importance of offering payment methods that resonate with your target market, and for international businesses, this may not be the same across different markets.
+Of course, these figures vary drastically depending on where your business operates.
+For instance, 35% of online purchases are paid via cash on delivery in Thailand, while just 25% are paid by card.
+This stark contrast shows the importance of offering payment methods that resonate with your target market, and for international businesses, this is unlikely to be the same across different markets.

 What you can do

 You should consider adding multiple payment methods to your checkout to minimize cart abandonment because a consumer’s preferred payment method is unavailable.
-But be mindful that offering too many options can also cause cart abandonment as consumers have too many choices.
+However, be cautious—not all customers respond well to an overwhelming number of choices.
+Too many options can create decision fatigue, leading to abandonment for a different reason.

 Learn more about the evolution of alternative payment methods.